 If your main contact with school is at parents’ evenings or meetings about their support, these can still go ahead but are likely to happen in a different way.
 See the next section for more about meetings.

+Meetings are more likely to take place via video or phone call at the moment.
 This might feel quite different, but it is important to remember that you still have the same rights, including to:

 • be involved in decisions

 • have a supporter or advocate with you for meetings.